 How to Open Google Desktop Version on Mobile

 Published by Nyau Wai Hoe - Updated on

-If you open Google Search from an iPhone, iPad or Android mobile devices, regardless of what browser app you use, be it Chrome, Safari, Opera or any other built-in mobile browser, by default, you will always see the Google Search mobile version.
-This guide will show you how to open Google Desktop version on mobile, iPhone, iPad or Android devices.
+When you use Google Search on an iPhone, iPad, or Android mobile device, regardless of the browser app (Chrome, Safari, Opera, etc.), the mobile version of Google Search is displayed by default.
+This guide will show you how to open the Google Desktop version on mobile devices, including iPhones, iPads, and Android devices.

-Sometimes it even gives different search results than Google desktop search mode.
-If you prefer to use Google Desktop version on mobile such as iPhone, iPad or Android devices, here’s how to switch to Google desktop version on your browser.
+While Google Mobile Search offers a sleek interface and enhanced user experience on mobile devices, it isn’t always the best option.
+Sometimes it provides different search results than Google Desktop Search.
+If you prefer to use the Google Desktop version on mobile devices, follow these steps to switch to the Google Desktop version in your browser.

+How to Open Google Desktop Version on Mobile